holochain/holochain-proto/README.md

 You can use the form: `hcadmin -path=/your/path/here` but you must use the absolute path, as shell substitutions will not happen.

 #### Logging
 All the commands take a `--debug` flag which will turn on a number of different kinds of debugging.
 For running chains, you can also control exactly which of these logging types you wish to see in the chain's config.json file.
-You can also set the DEBUG environment variable to 0 or 1 to temporarily override your settings to turn everything on or off.
+You can also set the `HCDEBUG` environment variable to 0 or 1 to temporarily override your settings to turn everything on or off.
+See also the [Environment Variable](https://developer.holochain.org/Environment_Variables) documentation for more granular logging control.

 ## Architecture Overview and Documentation
 Architecture information and application developer documentation is in our [developer.holochain.org](https://developer.holochain.org).